sooraj14072001/TEAM-GENOMICS-ONE/README.md

 ```

 ### Step 2: Quality control
+In the FastQ format each read, representing a fragment of the library, is encoded by 4 lines:
+Line	Description
+1	Always begins with @ followed by the information about the read
+2	The actual nucleic sequence
+3	Always begins with a + and contains sometimes the same info in line 1
+4	Has a string of characters which represent the quality scores associated with each base of the nucleic sequence; must have the same number of characters as line 2

 - Run the **FastQC tool** on six of the fastq datasets with the following parameter:
 ```
     - “Short read data from your current history”: all 6 FASTQ datasets selected with Multiple datasets